Thévenin's theorem: A proof of the theorem

 Various proofs have been given of Thévenin's theorem.
 Perhaps the simplest of these was the proof in Thévenin's original paper.
-Not only is that proof elegant and easy to understand, but a consensus exists that Thévenin's proof is both correct and general in its applicability.
+A consensus exists that Thévenin's proof is both correct and general in its applicability.
 The proof goes as follows:

 Consider an active network containing impedances, (constant-) voltage sources and (constant-) current sources.
 The configuration of the network can be anything.
 Access to the network is provided by a pair of terminals.
 Designate the voltage measured between the terminals as V_{θ}, as shown in the box on the left side of Figure 2.

 Fig. 2.
 Figure used in the proof of Thévenin's theorem.

 Suppose that the voltage sources within the box are replaced by short circuits, and the current sources by open circuits.
 If this is done, no voltage appears across the terminals, and it is possible to measure the impedance between the terminals.
 Call this impedance Z_{θ}.

 Now suppose that one attaches some linear network to the terminals of the box, having impedance Z_{e}, as in Figure 2a.
 We wish to find the current I through Z_{e}.
 The answer is not obvious, since the terminal voltage will not be V_{θ} after Z_{e} is connected.

 Instead, we imagine that we attach, in series with impedance Z_{e}, a source with electromotive force E equal to V_{θ} but directed to oppose V_{θ}, as shown in Figure 2b.
 No current will then flow through Z_{e} since E balances V_{θ}.